BIGJRA/BIGJRA.github.io/src/_raw/deso/main_ep_03.md

 Just one enemy Pokemon, though quite the tough one.
 You can stall it out with the natural hail or get in a couple hard hits to win.
 Return to the Guild to get $2000, *5 Credits*, and a *Thunder Stone*.

+Accept the sidequest **The Grand Rogue** from Lucas, then talk to the girl just above the Pokemon Center.
+That's all we can do in this quest for now.

 ## Addenfall Woods

-That's all the quests we can do for now, so enter the building north of the Pokemon Center.
+With that out of the way, enter the building north of the Pokemon Center.
 Follow Ava to the west side of Route 3.

-!enc(61, ["Grass", "Fishing"], ["Old"])
+!enc(61, ["Grass", "Fishing"], "Old")

 !battle(["Adam",:BLACKFOXM,0], "Forest Field")